 - Lightweight jacket – You MUST pack a lightweight, preferably waterproof jacket to Switzerland at all times of the year.
 I am in love with this jacket from Arc’teryx Beta LT Jacket and it looks very smart!

-- For ski or snow related activities or winter travel, pack your hooded parkas and ski gear.
+- For ski or snow-related activities or winter travel, pack your hooded parkas and ski gear.

 - Daypack – With so many day trip options from major cities in Switzerland, a day-pack is super essential to pack your essentials.
 We recommend that you invest in a good anti-theft backpack – which will be handy all over Europe, especially if you plan on visiting Italy or France from Switzerland.

-- Comfortable walking shoes or hiking shoes – If you are a city hiker like us, wear comfortable walking shoes as most of the cities in Switzerland are car free.
+- Comfortable walking shoes or hiking shoes – If you are a city hiker like us, wear comfortable walking shoes as most of the cities in Switzerland are car-free.
 Plus who doesn’t like to wander around medieval cobblestone lanes?
 Here is my favorite pair.

 - If you are planning to hike, we recommend this pair.

 - Camera – Don’t forget to pack your camera for capturing amazing pictures.
-Also include this high capacity SD card to store all the memories on the go.
+Also, include this high capacity SD card to store all the memories on the go.

 - Portable battery backup or juice – Pack this battery backup for charging your electronics on the go.
-With one nightly charge, you can use it for a 2-3 days.
+With one nightly charge, you can use it for 2-3 days.

 - Universal Adapter – Invest in a good universal adapter that you can keep using for all of your travels.
 Our North American or Asian power plugs will not work out in Switzerland.
 Here is what we recommend.

-We hope you enjoyed our selection of best cities to visit in Switzerland and found our tips useful!
+We hope you enjoyed our selection of the best cities to visit in Switzerland and found our tips useful!